Wisconsin Trade Schools, Colleges & Universities

 - Electrical engineering technicians$56K

 - Industrial machinery mechanics$54K

 In Wisconsin, engineering- and health-related careers have some of the best prospects.
 However, fields like business and education are also expected to yield a large number of high-paying positions.

-The Job Center of Wisconsin estimates that the occupations below will see the highest rates of employment growth between 2016 and 2026.
+The Job Center of Wisconsin estimates that the occupations below will see the highest employment growth rates between 2016 and 2026.
 Average yearly wages are drawn from 2019 Bureau of Labor Statistics (BLS) estimates for Wisconsin.

 - Average yearly wage: $86,200

-Statisticians (43%): Use mathematical techniques to gather and analyze data in order to derive useful insights for businesses, government agencies, and other organizations.
+Statisticians (43%): Use mathematical techniques to gather and analyze data to derive useful insights for businesses, government agencies, and other organizations.
 An advanced degree in a math-related field is generally required.